Cracking-Sciences/Prisma-MIDI/README.md

 If you want to play a piano score but don't know how to or don't want to practice, Prisma MIDI is what you are looking for.

-Prisma MIDI maps a wrong keystroke to the nearest right key position, given by the score midi file.
+Prisma MIDI maps a wrong keystroke to the nearest right key position, given by a score midi file.
 With a midi input device and a midi audio source, player can focus on the speed and velocity expression, without paying attention to key-locating and fingering.

 ## Details
 ### MIDI Input
 Prisma MIDI get midi signals from a MIDI source.
-If you have no such a device, `ASDFGHJKL;` on computer keyboard can be used as input, those keys are mapped linearly across the keyboard.
+If you have no such a device, `ASDFGHJKL;` on a computer keyboard can be used as input.
+Those keys are mapped linearly to the piano keyboard.
 However, you will lose velocity expression.
+It's highly recommended to get a MIDI controller!
+Many electronic keyboards are midi compatible too.

 ### MIDI Output
 Prisma MIDI will send the final processed MIDI signals to an output.
 On windows, the default output is Microsoft GS Wavetable Synth, which is laggy and crappy, don't use it unless no other choice.